-4.33.
-Subject to our consent, a generator may need to provide estimated data if there are problems in producing accurate and reliable information using the FMS procedures agreed.
-For example, in the event of a fault occurring with an electrical or fuel meter an estimate will be required for the month of generation.

-4.34.
-When a generating station wishes to use estimated data an official request must be made via the Register.
+- 3.27 Subject to our consent, a generator may need to provide estimated data if there are problems in producing accurate and reliable information using the FMS procedures agreed.
+For example, in the event of a fault occurring with an electrical or fuel meter an estimate will be required for the month of generation. - 3.28 When a generating station wishes to use estimated data, an official request must be made via the RER whilst submitting that months' output data.
 We will then work with the operator to ensure that the means of estimation can provide accurate and reliable information.
 Output data that is based on an estimate must be reviewed and agreed by us in advance of certificate issue.
-Please see Chapter 4 of the Guidance for Generators for more information on estimated data.
+Please see Chapter 3of the Guidance for Generators for more information on estimated data.